These meatballs. Ohhhhh Mah Gawd. This tempting adulteress Broken Meatball Sub Sandwich will lure you with just one look.

 I wish I would have gotten more pictures.
 Ya know, different angles.
 More ooohhs and aahhhs.
 But this meatball sub begs to be eaten, not photographed.
 You DO NOT argue with the Broken Meatball Sub Sandwich.

 Pick up sub or hoagie rolls at your local grocery store or your favorite sub shop.
-Our favorite local subs are from Zeiderelli’s and they make the BEST bread.
+Our favorite local subs are from Zeiderelli’s in PA and they make the BEST bread.
 They sold me this sub sandwich bread for a few dollars and it really is better than what they sell at the grocery store.